dczmer/davelab/01_zsh-configuration/README.md

 source example_config.zsh
 ```

-You can `source` your file again, to apply changes, or you can `exit` to go back to the shell environment from before you typed `zsh -df`.
+You can `source` your file again if you need to apply changes, or you can `exit` to go back to the shell environment from before you typed `zsh -df`.